kaydee0502/printed-digits-dataset/README.md

 ## Contribute:
-We still required more data, apart from that images of digit `0` is needed, PRs are most welcome and appreciated..
+We still required more data, apart from that images of digit `0` is needed, Pull Requests are most welcome and appreciated..

 ## License: